 - Eat right away or store in plastic baggies in the freezer.

-And here are a few of my favorite yogurt popsicles from other blogs (if I missed your favorite, link it up in the comments!) —
+And here are a few of my favorite yogurt popsicles from other blogs (if I missed your favorite, let me know in the comments!) —

-Blueberry Vanilla Yogurt Popsicles from The Slow Roasted Italian
+Blueberry Vanilla Popsicles from The Slow Roasted Italian

-Raspberry and White Chocolate Yogurt Pops from Verses from My Kitchen
+Raspberry and White Chocolate Pops from Verses from My Kitchen